 What is compost?

 Decomposition is nature’s way of recycling organic material.
 Micro- and macro-organisms break down waste into nutrient-rich humus.
-Composting is a way for us to use the decomposition process to reduce our waste.
-By composting our yard and food wastes, we can turn what we would otherwise throw away into a nutrient-rich soil additive for our yards, gardens, plants and trees.
+Composting allows us to use the natural decomposition process to reduce our waste.
+By composting our yard and food wastes, we can turn what we would otherwise throw away into a nutrient-rich soil additive for our yards, gardens, plants, and trees.

 Across the United States, 30% of waste is compostable.
 However, currently less than 1% of Montana’s garbage is composted.

 How to Compost

 We now have two options for composting in the Flathead Valley: